nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Introduction/README1.md

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Introduction/1Ad.png" alt="New Query frame" width="700"></p>

-In the field "Server URL" we paste the URL copied from E-codices.
+in the field "Server URL" we paste the URL copied from E-codices.
 Save and try query.
 Below the frame the data tree of the selected manuscript in E-codices will appear.

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Introduction/1Ae.png" alt="New Query frame" width="500"></p>